k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 Once done with handling a table - either if you have made a decision regarding the table's entries and have taken action or not - you can close it by 1 of the following 2 options:

 * *Clicking on OK*: the open table is considered as handled, and your changes are preserved.
 In addition:
-  * The table heading color turns back into its "natural" blue color.
+  * The table heading color turns back into its original blue color.
-  * Opening the table over again, you will be able to see and examine the decision you have made, as long as you did not save the change (saving the schema if you are in the schema editor, or saving the table if you are in table editing, opened from the Project tree).
+  * Opening the table over again, you will be able to see and examine the decision(s) you have made, as long as you did not save the change (saving the schema if you are in the schema editor, or saving the table if you are in the Table Editor, which opens from the Project tree).
   * The Table Properties Source Origin (read below) indicates that the table has been handled.
   * You are automatically moved to the next table that was found by the Reconciliation Mismatches Finder.
 This will be done as long as the bottom 'Move to next table' checkbox is ticked (default).
 It means that the Table Editor will remain open, ready for the next candidate table to appear.
 * *Clicking on Cancel*: the table is considered as not handled, and accordingly, the above accompanying implications do not hold.